syncfusion-content/asp.netwebforms-docs/aspnet/Button/Icons.md

 # Icons

-The Essential Studioprovide icons library that contains the number of in-built icons that can be applied for CSS class names to elements and refer “ej.widgets.all.core.min.css” file.
+The Essential Studio provide icons library that contains the number of in-built icons that can be applied for CSS class names to elements and refer “ej.widgets.all.core.min.css” file.
 Use the following syntax to apply class names.

 Syntax: .e-icon .e-[icon description]